It is important for mild arthritis sufferers to maintain regular exercise

 Like swimming, cycling is low impact, meaning less pressure is placed on your joints.
 A great lower body and cardio workout, you can choose between getting out on the road and getting some fresh air or saddling up on the exercise bike at your local gym.

-Warning: resistance training for arthritis sufferers should be approached with caution.
+Warning: resistance training for mild arthritis sufferers should be approached with caution.
 Poor technique or pushing yourself to lift heavy weights can cause damage to arthritic joints.
 However, if done correctly, you can build muscle and the strength of joints.
-This results in greater joint stability and can help arthritic symptoms.
-If you are interested in starting weight training for arthritis, we recommend you contact a professional fitness trainer.
+This results in greater joint stability and can help mild arthritic symptoms.
+If you are interested in starting weight training for mild arthritis, we recommend you contact a professional fitness trainer.

-Walking is another low impact exercise that gives significant benefit to arthritis sufferers.
+Walking is another low impact exercise that gives significant benefit to mild arthritis sufferers.
 Find a walking buddy to keep you motivated, and try to find different routes to walk to keep things interesting.
 Keeping the pace up will help ensure you raise your blood pressure to get the blood pumping.
 Aim for 30-45 minutes 4 times a week, and keep the pace sufficient that you are puffing slightly.

 Pilates is a great way to relax whilst strengthening muscles that support and stabilise your joints.
 It consists of a range of stretches, poses and exercises that focus on getting your body moving in unison.
 It can also increase your flexibility, which can also help reduce arthritic pain.
 Many community centres offer pilates classes for free or a small fee because it has such wide-ranging benefits.
 If you are interested in trying pilates, ask your local doctor, community centre or gym.

-Do you suffer from arthritis?
+Do you suffer from mild arthritis?
 Let us know your favourite way to exercise in the comments section below.